 Bridal Fashion

-French brides typically choose their attire based on region and season.
+French brides typically choose their allure based on region and season.
 Southern brides often select flowing dresses in breathable lace or linen, while northern brides prefer heavier fabrics like silk mikado, satin, and crepe for cooler months.
-The French bridal style emphasizes simple elegance over intricate designs.

 Guest Attire